shreeyasharma1804/notes/networking/HTTP1.1.md

             break  # EOF

-    The kernel creates a new file descriptor for every process which may be opening the same file It trackst the offset till which the file has been read When multiple read calls are issued, the starting offset is maintained by the kernel and advanced accordingly
+    The kernel creates a new file descriptor for every process which may be opening the same file It tracks the offset till which the file has been read When multiple read calls are issued, the starting offset is maintained by the kernel and advanced accordingly
 '''